 Socially disadvantaged pupils have been defined as pupils eligible for free school meals (FSM) at some point in the last six years (if no longer receiving FSM are known as Ever 6 children) and children who have been in care for more than six months.
-Currently schools will receive an additional £1320 for each child eligible for FSM or £2300 for those who are looked after by the local authority (Looked After Child - LAC).
-Children whose parents are employed by the armed forces receive an additional £300 of Service Pupil Premium (SPP) this is for pastoral support and differs from Pupil Premium and therefore must be reported separately.
+Currently schools will receive an additional £1320 for each child eligible for FSM or £1900 for those who are looked after by the local authority (Looked After Child – LAC).
+Children whose parents are employed by the armed forces receive an additional £300

 Schools are free to spend the Pupil Premium as they see fit.
 However, we will be accountable for how we have used the additional funding to support pupils from low-income families.
 From September 2012, we are required to publish online information about how we have used the premium.
 This will ensure that parents and others are aware of the extra support that is available to pupils who receive the PP.

-For the financial year 2017/18 Woolden Hill received £55858 for Pupil Premium and Service Pupil Premium.
+The Pupil Premium is currently allocated as £1345 per pupil eligible.
+The Service Premium is £300 This is significant additional money for schools to spend on supporting disadvantaged pupils and schools are very keen to ensure that all eligible pupils are ‘signed up’.
+Grants are based on those pupils included in the January schools’ census.
 As a school we understand that it is not only pupils who qualify for Pupil Premium who may need the support from the school as detailed below; every child is assessed for extra support on an individual basis according to their need.